-It's best to repot in the beginning of the growing season, or summer.
-To repot a cacti, make sure the soil is dry before repotting, then gently remove the pot.
+It's best to repot at the beginning of the growing season, or summer.
+To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Overall, these are beautiful cacti for dish gardens or indoor display.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 It is critical, however, to never let these cactus be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of moisture.
 Echinocactus are vulnerable to pests, including aphids, mealy bugs, scale, and whitefly.
 If possible, identify the infestation as early as possible and treat with the leave toxic option.